 Bellevue is a tiny city located in the state of Texas.
 With a population of 302 people and just one neighborhood, Bellevue is the 990th largest community in Texas.

-Bellevue is a blue-collar town, with 46.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bellevue is generally considered to be a blue-collar town.
+46.25% of the Bellevue workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bellevue is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Bellevue who work in office and administrative support (15.63%), maintenance occupations (11.88%), and teaching (11.25%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-Bellevue is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bellevue is a great place for families with children to consider.
+First of all, many other families with children live here, making Bellevue a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bellevue has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bellevue’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Bellevue is that it can take a long time to commute to work.
 In Bellevue, the average commute to work is 34.15 minutes, which is quite a bit higher than the national average.